If You Need to Comply With CMMC 2.0, Here Is Your Complete CMMC Compliance Checklist

 CMMC 2.0 Level 3 Requirements: Expert Cybersecurity

-The requirements for Level 3 are still under development and, as such, remain undefined within the CMMC 2.0 framework.
-This level is expected to incorporate practices and processes from NIST SP 800-172, which is designed for protecting CUI against advanced persistent threats (APTs).
+Level 3 will contain all 110 requirements from Level 2, plus an additional 24 requirements from NIST SP 800-172, which is designed for protecting CUI against advanced persistent threats (APTs).
 Level 3 is anticipated to represent a smaller, more focused group of defense contractors that possess capabilities critical to national security interests.
-The specific requirements and assessment methodology for this level will be defined by the DoD in future guidance.
-Defense contractors aiming for Level 3 compliance should prepare by implementing advanced cybersecurity measures and awaiting further details from the DoD.
+The specific requirements and assessment methodology for this level have been defined by the DoD in the Level 3 Guide and within Final Rule 32 CFR.

 Cost of CMMC Compliance